kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Backoff mechanism has to be applied for a pod group similarly as we do for individual pods.
 For Beta, we will apply the standard Pod backoff logic to the group.

-At the same time, we can consider increasing the maximum backoff default value as the current 10 seconds proven to be too low in larger clusters, so this might be the case for workloads.
+At the same time, we should consider increasing the maximum backoff duration for pod groups The current default of 10 seconds has proven insufficient in large clusters, so this might be the case for workloads.
+Crucially, because the Workload Scheduling Cycle can take a significant amount of time, retrying it too frequently risks starving individual pods.

 3. Retries